rgrove/sanitize/README.md

 ## Transformers

-Transformers allow you to filter and modify nodes using your own custom logic, on top of (or instead of) Sanitize's core filter.
+Transformers allow you to filter and modify HTML nodes using your own custom logic, on top of (or instead of) Sanitize's core filter.
 A transformer is any object that responds to `call()` (such as a lambda or proc).

 To use one or more transformers, pass them to the `:transformers` config setting.
 You may pass a single transformer or an array of transformers.